 About Eugene Mini Maker Faire

 The Eugene Mini Maker Faire is a celebration of the Eugene area’s many talented makers: do-it-yourself enthusiasts who put science and technology to work.
-The second-annual event will take place on Saturday, June 15th, 2013 at the Science Factory in Alton Baker Park.
-The event is a collaboration between the Science Factory and Eugene Maker Space in association with Make Magazine/O’Reilly Media.
+The third-annual event will take place on Saturday, June 7th, 2014 at the Science Factory in Alton Baker Park.
+The event is a collaboration between the Science Factory and Eugene Maker Space in association with MAKE Magazine/Maker Media.

 About the Science Factory:

 The Science Factory Children’s Museum and Exploration Dome is Lane County’s only hands-on science museum.
-Our mission is to engage, excite, and inspire children toward a lifelong love of learning about science, technology, and humanity.
-In 2011, over 37,000 visitors of all ages enjoyed our interactive exhibits, full-dome digital planetarium shows and other movies in our Exploration Dome, and public special events.
+Our mission is to engage children, excite their curiosity, and inspire them toward a lifelong love of learning about science, technology, and humanity.
+Each year, over 30,000 visitors of all ages enjoyed our interactive exhibits, full-dome digital planetarium shows and other movies in our Exploration Dome, and public special events.

 The museum is open to the public Wednesday through Sunday, 10AM to 4PM, with public Exploration Dome shows on Saturdays and Sundays.
 We are located in at 2300 Leo Harris Parkway in Alton Baker Park, across from Autzen Stadium and minutes from downtown Eugene and Springfield.